gstrobl17/MockerDemonstrationApp/README.md

 ### \#3

-100% code coverage is also acheived on the `DemonstrationFacade`.
+100% code coverage is also achieved on the `DemonstrationFacade`.

 ![FacadeCodeCoverage](/assets/FacadeCodeCoverage.png)

 The tests for `retrieveSomeData(from url: URL)` demonstrate testing a network call.
 They execute both a failed attempt (where an error is thrown) and a successful attempt.
-In a real implemenation, where there may be inspection of the response and conversion of the response data into data transfer objects (DTO), logic for all the processing steps can be tested because of the ability to control the response and the injected components completely.
+In a real implementation, where there may be inspection of the response and conversion of the response data into data transfer objects (DTO), logic for all the processing steps can be tested because of the ability to control the response and the injected components completely.

 Likewise, the tests for `pretendToCheckForFile(at url: URL)` can be perfectly controlled as well.
 When you have to do file operations it can be extremely difficult to execute the error paths.
-The Strobl Approach makes it possible to construst tests that execute all paths within a method.
+The Strobl Approach makes it possible to construct tests that execute all paths within a method.

 ## License
 [Unlicense](https://unlicense.org)